Algebraicity of the Metric Tangent Cones and Equivariant K-stability

+The relevance of Koll\'ar components to the minimization of normalized volume is contained in the following result: \begin{thm}[{\cite[Theorem 1.2, 1.3]{LX16}}] Let $(X, D, x)$ be a klt singularity.
+Assume that $v_0\in \Val_{X,x}$ is a minimizer of $\hvol_{(X,D,x)}$.
+Then we can find a sequence of Koll\'ar components $S_k$ and constants $c_k>0$, such that

-Moreover, If $v_0$ is divisorial, then $v_0$ is given by a K-semistable Koll\'{a}r component. \end{thm} In the above theorem, when $v_0$ is a divisorial minimizer, then \cite{Blu16} also shows it yields a Koll\'ar component.
+Moreover, if $v_0$ is divisorial, then $v_0=c \cdot \ord_S$ for some $c>0$ and a Koll\'{a}r component $S$ satisfying the condition that the log Fano pair $(S, \Delta_S)$ is K-semistable. \end{thm} In the above theorem, when $v_0$ is a divisorial minimizer, then \cite{Blu16} also shows it yields a Koll\'ar component.
 In the case of K-semistable log Fano cones, the approximation stated in the above theorem can be realized concretely by perturbing the Reeb vector field to rational ones.